 Do armed guards deter crime?

 Armed guards can prevent many crimes from happening and this ultimately creates a safer environment for all.
-The main benefits of having armed security is prevention of crime and observation/reporting if anything were to occur.
+The main benefits of having armed security is the prevention of crime and observation/reporting if anything were to occur.

 Are security guards armed?